AidenFavish/AidenFavish/README.md

 * 😋 Love learning something new.

-* 🤖 Robotics and drones all day every day.
+* 🤖 Dreaming of robotics and drones all day every day.

 <br>
 Stats